+Gujarat labour law 2026 brings increased focus on structured compliance and regulatory updates for employers across the state.
 Staying compliant with Gujarat’s labor law requirements is essential for avoiding penalties, ensuring smooth audits, and maintaining trust with employees and regulators.
-Gujarat has a structured compliance calendar that spans monthly, quarterly, half‑yearly, and annual obligations across Professional Tax, Shops & Establishments, Factories Rules, Minimum Wages, and Labour Welfare Fund statutes.
+Gujarat has a structured compliance calendar that spans monthly, quarterly, half yearly, and annual obligations across Professional Tax, Shops & Establishments, Factories Rules, Minimum Wages, and Labour Welfare Fund statutes.
 Below is a clear, consolidated overview of the key compliance dates for 2026, based on official and reputable HR compliance sources.

 1. Monthly Compliance Dates (Throughout 2026)